 Behind the Book: Blake Hill-Saya

-Join Blake Hill-Saya, author of Aaron McDuffie Moore: An African American Physician, Educator, and Founder of Durham's Black Wall Street, as she talks about writing this biography of her great-great-grandfather.
+Classical musician and author Blake Hill-Saya brings the Reconstruction-era world of her great-great-grandfather to life in Aaron McDuffie Moore: An African American Physician, Educator, and Founder of Durham's Black Wall Street.

 About the Author

 Blake Hill-Saya is a published author, writer, verbal-branding muse, and storytelling coach based in Los Angeles.
 The biracial daughter of two professors of English literature, Hill-Saya has always been surrounded by books and the craft of writing.
 Her parents made their living early on as typesetters, so her childhood memories are set against the constant ostinato of an IBM typewriter.

 Hill-Saya's first career was in classical music as an international hard-traveling operatic soprano.
 On the stage and in the concert hall, she honed her research skills and ability to embody historical characters as well as her affinity for communication.
 When the COVID-19 shutdown caused all live music to stall, Hill-Saya leaned into her writing career full time, founding Tenacity Communications, a verbal-branding, storytelling, and executive copywriting service, which helps a wide range of nonprofit and for-profit companies craft a new language of leadership.

 Her articles and blogs can be found in the Merrick Washington Magazine and in various online publications.
 She is developing several fiction and nonfiction manuscripts, all rooted in the Reconstruction era.